Flywheel Energy Storage

 A Long History

 The concept of flywheel energy storage goes back a long way.
 In Antiquity, potter’s wheels worked using a wooden disc, which regulated and facilitated the spinning movement the craftsman produced with his foot.
 The same technique was used in many 19th century steam engines.
 In the 1920s, some Belgian and Swiss streetcars ran between stations without , powered by heavy cast iron discs weighing more than a ton located under the floorboards.
-At each station, the disc was connected to the grid, which once more set it in motion.
+At each station, the disc was connected to the power grid, which once more set it in motion.
 On a much smaller scale, the same technique is applied to push-and-go friction-powered toys.

 Today, interest in flywheels has led to further developments.
 Storing electricity has now become an issue of strategic importance in overcoming the intermittent nature of wind and solar power.
 Technological progress in materials and motors has resulted in systems that are more compact and efficient.